 It's important to note that stores and jewelers will try to sell you jewelry at a high markup.
 Some of the best deals can be found online.
 For example, there is a good selection of 750 gold jewelry on Amazon.

-Gold comes in all different types of purities.
+Gold items come in all different types of purities.
 Below we will review three alternatives to 750 gold.

 24K gold is 99.9% pure so it has a beautiful and shiny appearance.
 It doesn't contain alloys so it's softer and thus easier to dent.
 It will also be more expensive due to the higher gold content.